Bess Houdini: Biography

-Wilhelmina Beatrice Rahner was born in Brooklyn, New York (before New York City was consolidated), in 1876 to German immigrants Gebhard Rahner (a cabinet maker) and Balbina Rahner (née Bugel).
+Wilhelmina Beatrice Rahner was born in Brooklyn, New York, in 1876 to German immigrants Gebhard Rahner (a cabinet maker) and Balbina Rahner (née Bugel).

 Bess was working at Coney Island in a song and dance act called The Floral Sisters when she was first courted by Houdini's younger brother, Theo (a.k.a.
 Theodore Hardeen).
-But it was the older Houdini brother, Harry, that she fell in love with and married on June 22, 1894.
+However, after Theo introduced them one evening, it was the older Houdini brother, Harry, that she fell in love with and married on June 22, 1894.
 The pair worked as The Houdinis for several years before Houdini hit it big as The Handcuff King.
-But he and Bess continued to occasionally perform their signature trick, Metamorphosis, throughout his career.
+Although it has never been proven, many have speculated that Bess delivered a lock pick to Harry orally by kissing him during his act.
+He and Bess continued to occasionally perform their signature trick, Metamorphosis, throughout his career.
 Bess also looked after their menagerie of pets, collected dolls, and made the costumes for Houdini's full evening roadshow.
 The Houdinis remained childless throughout their marriage.
 Bess's niece, Marie Hinson Blood, said Bess suffered from a medical condition that prevented her from having children.

 After Houdini died on October 31, 1926, Bess opened a tea house in New York, and briefly performed a vaudeville act in which she froze a man in ice.

 She moved to Inwood, Manhattan, and would try to contact Harry during seances, with a code that only the two of them knew about, to be sure that the spirit medium was not a fraud.
 The code was: "Rosabelle – answer – tell – pray answer – look – tell – answer answer – tell."